 The technology needed to mimic tradition.

 The 120-volt version of the Beko is small and not much more expensive than the high-end Keurigs.
 The plastic pot is somewhat of a technological wonder itself with its thermal bottom.
 There are no pods or filters involved here.
 You add the water, turkish-ground coffee, sugar and spice to the pot.
-It holds 7oz of water, enough for three, two-ounce cups of Turkish.
-When you press the start button, the Beko lifts and seals the pot, brings it to a near-boil, slightly cools, repeats the process a few times, froths the coffee and beeps three times to let you know it’s done.
+It holds 7oz of water, enough for three to four tiny cups of Turkish.
+When you press the start button, the Beko lifts and seals the pot, brings it to a near-boil, slightly cools, repeats the process a few times, froths the coffee and plays the Muddy Waters Mannish Boy riff to let you know it’s done.
+(I’m not kidding.)
 The process takes less than four minutes.
 You can add sugar and spices to the whole pot now if you like.
-It’s best to let it sit for a minute for the grounds to settle a little more (you’ll hear a subsequent single beep) but you can pour and drink immediately after it plays the riff from Bo Diddley’s/Muddy Waters’ “I’m a Man/Mannish Boy”.
-(Actually I’m not kidding.)
+It’s best to let it sit for a minute for the grounds to settle a little more (you’ll hear a subsequent single beep.)

 So…how’s the coffee?

 One thing for sure, it’s consistent.
-We seem to be too busy today to manually make Turkish through the traditional, time-intensive 20 minute process.
+We seem to be too busy today to manually make Turkish through the traditional, time-intensive 20-minute process.
 Typically somewhere along the way we accidentally boil it, which adds bitterness.
 The Beko is very precise with temperatures, so it’s likely that it brews a cup of Turkish that’s smooth and tastes near as good as what a Nene in Istanbul makes.
-I use the full 7oz of water for three cups with 3 level scoops of fresh-ground coffee, 1 level scoop of sugar in the raw and 1/4 t of homemade Turkish Coffee spice.
+I use the full 7oz of water for three cups with 2 level scoops of fresh-ground coffee, 1 level scoop of sugar in the raw and a pinch of homemade Turkish Coffee spice.

 Where to get real Turkish ground coffee.